eaglerock1337/marks.dev/site/storytime.md

 One day, I was working in the company cage as normal when all of the lights suddenly go out.
 It wasn't a big deal, as each cage had its own light on a timer, but it was unexpected in the middle of the day.
 Then, a few seconds later, the entire data center is bathed in deep blue light.

-Once my eyes adjusted to the eye-piercing blue, I noticed the row of blue incandescent lamps along the data center wall as the manager walked by with a few people in suits in tow.
+Once my eyes adjusted to the eye-piercing blue, I noticed the row of blue incandescent light bulbs along the data center wall as the manager walked by with a few people in suits in tow.
 I shrugged it off, turned the cage light on, and kept working until the lights went back to normal a few minutes later.

 <div style="text-align: center;">